anarchivist/ocf/content/worklog/2025-10-30-dataverse-storage-use-by-user.md

 hideReadTime: true
 ---

-for a faculty data sharing pilot, we needed to track the storage use by user within a dataverse collection. the existing [metrics API methods](https://guides.dataverse.org/en/latest/api/metrics.html) didn't work, nor did any of the existing [reporting tools and common queries](https://guides.dataverse.org/en/latest/admin/reporting-tools-and-queries.html). enter in handy dandy SQL.
+for a [faculty data storage allocation pilot](https://technology.berkeley.edu/research-storage), we needed to track the storage use by user within a dataverse collection. the existing [metrics API methods](https://guides.dataverse.org/en/latest/api/metrics.html) didn't work, nor did any of the existing [reporting tools and common queries](https://guides.dataverse.org/en/latest/admin/reporting-tools-and-queries.html). enter in handy dandy SQL.

 there are two approaches that i've rolled out depending on the accuracy needed. in our case, our dataverse only has two levels of hierarchies for the collections: the root collection, and then its subcollections.